EXCLUSIVE-Mexico's Pemex seeks control of U.S. oil firm's billion-barrel find

 The Talos-led consortium, by contrast, has drilled four wells and spent $250 million.
 Talos Energy Chief Executive Tim Duncan said the partners could spend another $3.5 billion over the life of the contract.

-The two companies have until September 2020 to conclude a primarily negotiation over a merged project.
+The two companies have until September 2020 to conclude a preliminary negotiation over a merged project.
 Under Talos' current contract, the Mexican government would get nearly 70% of net profits from Zama.

 Talos CEO Duncan declined to comment on Pemex’s takeover plans or what he called confidential negotiations with the company.
 He said Talos was best placed to run the project, citing its progress so far and Pemex's large portfolio of competing projects.